agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

 git checkout -b hotfix-v0.32.1 v0.32
 {% endhighlight %}

-work on the hotfix and when completed depending on the situation you could temporarely occupy staging or deploy directly to production.
+work on the hotfix and when completed depending on the situation you could temporarily occupy staging or deploy directly to production.

 {% highlight bash %}
 git tag -a v0.32.1